tim-schilling/deps/final/0018-technical-governance-6x.rst

 If discussion of a Minor Change has failed to produce consensus, a member may ask the Steering Council to make a decision.

-Vetoed discussions and features are eligible to be revisited after six months.
+Vetoed discussions and features are eligible to be revisited at the Steering Council's discretion.

 How Django is released